Health and Wellness Series

-The loss of a loved one is devastating for those they’ve left behind.
+The loss of a loved one is devastating for those they've left behind.
 A Memorial service can be a powerful way to honor and celebrate those closest to us.
-We encourage you to reach out to Tammy Gallagher: 480-991-6424 ext.
-0163, to start the conversation about a Memorial Service, committal, or with questions about VPC’s Memorial Garden.
+We encourage you to reach our to Tammy Gallagher: 480-991-6424 ext.
+0163, to start the conversation about a Memorial Service, committal, or with questions about VPC's Memorial Garden.

 VPC is a community where you don't have to deal with the storms of life alone.
 We're here to walk alongside you in your journey.
 VPC offers Beyond the Broken Heart, a nine-week course for those grieving the loss of a loved one.
 Experience encouragement and support in this group setting as well as personal and spiritual growth through the healing power of God's presence.

 VPC is a community of caring people who want to see you healthy and whole, as God intended!
 If you need to talk with any of our four Pastors, please click below.
 If you are in need of rapid assistance, call the main office: 480-991-6424, press 2, and you will be directed to the assistance line.

 Prayer is not as complicated as many make it look to be.
 For prayer is simply talking with God and sharing your hopes and dreams as well as fears, thoughts, and concerns.
 In fact, prayer is more than an event in the course of a day, but rather it’s being in constant communication with God.

 Paul wrote, “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 (1 Thessalonians 5:16-17)

 But prayer is not simply talking with God but prayer also involves listening.
 Prayer is also about being quiet and listening for God’s direction.
 Like any healthy relationship, we speak and we listen and the same is true in our relationship with God.